VERSE|DUST IN OUR EYES

 But all that we can see

-Is the stirring of the leaves
+Is the stirring of the blades

-In their swaying canopies
+In their darkened canopies

 There’s something in the air